Arena-DAO/arena-smart-contracts/contracts/arena-core/README.md

 # Arena Core

 Arena Core is the core component of the Arena DAO ecosystem, managing competition modules, rulesets, categories, and ratings.
-It serves as the central hub for coordinating various aspects of decentralized competitions.
+It serves as the central hub for coordinating various aspects of the decentralized competition platform.

 ## Contract Messages